Nether Swarthmore Baseball (NSB) is announces that REGISTRATION in now closed for intramural baseball, and TRYOUTS for LEGION have been completed.

-In March, April and May we will play (on weekends) several scrimmages and upwards of three tournaments as schedules and weather permit.
+In March, April and May we will play (on weekends) scrimmages and tournaments as schedules and weather permit.
 Understanding there are many conflicts with other activities, school ball and social events, the preseason rosters allows us to continue to evaluate our candidates for the Legions regular season rosters.
 Legion, Prep and the U - 14 "sandlot league" travel team will not conflict with any School baseball schedules as the regular season schedule will not start until just before Memorial Day and go through mid-July and possibly late July and or early August, if a team advances to states in any playoff competition.

 As this is the most competitive baseball for this age group, we expect a committment from the players and parents to have their son available throughout the entire season and especially playoffs which could run through July and possibly in early August. (please do not schedule any family vacations until August if you plan to have you son play on the Prep, Jr Legion or Sr. Legion teams)